programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 The code is extracted from the package's README.
 It opens a binary (ISO 2709) file with the standard Python `open` function, and passes the file handler to the package's `MARCReader` class.
 It provides an iterator, so we can iterate all records in the file one by one.
 The MARC21 record is  represented as a `Record` object that provides a number of methods to access and modify data elements inside a record.
 Here we only print the title of the record -- i.e. field `245$a` (title) concatenated with `$b` (Remainder of title) if the latter exists (about the details of these subfields see [MARC21 documentation](https://www.loc.gov/marc/bibliographic/bd245.html)).

 For reading MARCXML we should select a strategy based on the size of the file and the memory we have.
-PyMarc provides two helper functions:
+The pymarc library provides two helper functions:

 - `parse_xml_to_array` reads the whole file and creates a list of [Record](https://pymarc.readthedocs.io/en/latest/#module-pymarc.record) objects.
 Simple, but memory-heavy for large files.
 - `map_xml` reads records one at a time and calls a function you provide on each one.
 Memory-friendly, and the right choice for catalogue-scale data.